aws-samples/streaming-analytics-workshop/content/getting-started/configure/_index.md

 {{% notice warning %}}
 If you don't like Windows or IntelliJ and are tempted to use your laptop for the lab, **please don't**.
-You will ingest more than 12 MB/sec into a Kinesis data stream; if you use your own laptop for that, the procedure will either fail, or break the conference network, or both.
+You will produce more than 12 MB/sec into a Kinesis data stream; if you use your own laptop for that, the procedure will either fail, or break the conference network, or both.
 {{% /notice %}}